cazyw/spotify-playlist-backup/README.md

 Reviewed the info on the Spotify Developer website and their examples on how to log in and get the access token to connect to the API.

 Then researched how to fetch data from them (using https://github.com/jmperez/spotify-web-api-js).
 There are limits to the data returned (only 20 playlists at a time) so needed to loop and use offset to return all the playlists.
 Since these calls are synchronous, I had to look into how to wait until all the playlists had been retrieved before moving on.
 This involved looking at promises.

+During development, the `client id`, `client secret`, and `redirect uri` values was set using environment variables.
+I used the `dotenv` package so that in a development environment, the values were obtained from a `.env` file (which isn't uploaded to GitHub).

 # Resources